Koshir0/Capstone/README.md

 API documentation can be found in the `api-reference.md` file.
 It provides details about available endpoints, request formats, and expected responses.

-## Heroku Link
+## Render Link

-The API is deployed on Heroku.
-You can access it at [Heroku App Link](https://blooming-sierra-08778-8428bc24e833.herokuapp.com/).
+The API is deployed on Render.
+You can access it at [Render App Link](https://capstone-ox94.onrender.com).